Lentil and vegetable soup with perserved lemon

 Salt, to taste

-Make the Shattah chili sauce by puréeing the chilies, oil and salt in a blender till very smooth.
-You may add a touch of water to allow the paste to form.
+Make the Shattah chilli sauce by puréeing the chillies, oil and salt in a blender till very smooth.
+You can add a touch of water to help the paste form.
 You can store this sauce in the fridge for about a week.

-Heat the oil in a large stock pot and add the onions, carrots and celery.
+Heat the oil in a large stockpot and add the onions, carrots, and celery.
 Sauté on medium heat till the vegetables are soft and are turning a touch golden on the edges, about 5-7 minutes.
-Add the garlic, salt, pepper and cumin and sauté for 1-2 minutes till the garlic is fragrant.
+Add the garlic, salt, pepper, and cumin, and sauté for 1-2 minutes until the garlic is fragrant.

-Add the stock/water, and lentils and bring to a boil.
-Turn down the heat to a simmer and cook for 15 minutes for soaked lentils, and 20-25 for lentils without soaking.
-You want the lentils to still retain a bite and not be completely mushy.
+Add the stock or water and lentils, and bring to a boil.
+Turn down the heat to a simmer and cook for 15 minutes for soaked lentils, and 20-25 minutes for lentils that have not been soaked.
+You want the lentils to retain a bite still and not be completely mushy.
 They provide a beautiful texture to the soup.

 Add the minced preserved lemon and lime/lemon juice and mix in well.
 Taste and adjust tartness.

-Serve hot with the Shattah chili sauce on the side for those folks that want to add some zing to the soup.
+Serve hot with the Shattah chilli sauce on the side for those folks who want to add some zing to the soup.